austin-aegirtech/crawlcast-extension/README.md

 ### Under the hood

 - Chrome Manifest V3 service worker
-- Session-backed detected-stream registry
+- Session-backed detected-stream state
+- Direct MP4 downloads through `chrome.downloads`
-- Offscreen document for DOM-dependent media work
+- Offscreen document for HLS media work
-- Master and media playlist parsing
+- HLS master/media playlist parsing
 - MPEG-TS → fragmented MP4 transmuxing with `mux.js`
 - Separate HLS audio-rendition handling
-- Browser `downloads` API integration
 - Optional native messaging host
+- Fast MP4 structure inspection
-- FFmpeg / FFprobe MP4 repair and audio merge
+- Lossless FFmpeg stream-copy repair
-- Post-download loudness normalization when supported
+- `+faststart` MP4 finalization
+- Duration verification with FFprobe

 </td>
 </tr>
 </table>

+## Free mode & Premium

+Crawlcast currently includes the product scaffolding for a free and Premium experience.

+### User Mode

+**User Mode is the default.** It allows one accepted download start per rolling 60-minute window.

+When the limit is reached:

+- download controls are disabled;
+- the Premium card displays a purple live countdown;
+- the countdown shows exactly when the next free download becomes available;
+- controls automatically become available again when the timer reaches zero.

+### Premium

+The Premium card is already present in the UI, but billing and account entitlements are **not connected yet**.
+The current **Get Premium** action is a coming-soon stub.

+A development-only **God Mode** toggle currently exists for unrestricted testing.
+It is intended as a development convenience, not the final production entitlement system.

 ## Install

-Crawlcast is currently set up to run as an unpacked extension during development.
+Crawlcast is currently run as an unpacked extension during development.

 ### 1. Get the project